gurditsingh/hydeout/_posts/test.md

-Functional programming languages, like Scala, we make it possible to ensure immutability and referential transparency.
+Functional programming languages, like Scala, we make it possible to ensure immutability, referential transparency and DRY.

 In functional programming, **immutability** is a must.
-As a consequence, whenever it is needed to modify the content of a data structure, a new instance with updated values is created.
+Whenever it is needed to modify the content of a data structure, a new instance with updated values is created.
+Immutable objects and data structures are first-class citizens in Scala.
+This is because they prevent mistakes in distributed systems and provide thread-safe data.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2NjgwNDUwMywtMTcwMDQyODMwMSwxNT
+eyJoaXN0b3J5IjpbNDIwOTc5ODU1LC0zNjY4MDQ1MDMsLTE3MD
-EyNDg1MzA4LDEyNzY4NTYyNiwtMjAyNzE5Nzk4NSwxNDAxNjg2
+A0MjgzMDEsMTUxMjQ4NTMwOCwxMjc2ODU2MjYsLTIwMjcxOTc5
-NjYyLC0xMTQwMTkyNDk3LC01MjMwMjE3ODMsLTI1NDE2MjY1LC
+ODUsMTQwMTY4NjY2MiwtMTE0MDE5MjQ5NywtNTIzMDIxNzgzLC
-0xMjk4Mjk2NDk2LDQyMTkzMDU4MCwtMjE0NTcwNjE2MiwzODkw
+0yNTQxNjI2NSwtMTI5ODI5NjQ5Niw0MjE5MzA1ODAsLTIxNDU3
-MTQxLC0xOTk5OTU2ODkwLDIwODQ4MzU0ODcsLTE0MTQ4MDg2OD
+MDYxNjIsMzg5MDE0MSwtMTk5OTk1Njg5MCwyMDg0ODM1NDg3LC
-YsLTczNjQ5MDIzMywtMTc4NjYzNzIyOSwzMjk1ODgzNTYsMjA0
+0xNDE0ODA4Njg2LC03MzY0OTAyMzMsLTE3ODY2MzcyMjksMzI5
-NzY1NDQ0XX0=
+NTg4MzU2XX0=
 -->